Causal Research - Meaning, Importance, Types & Example

 What is Causal Research?

-Causal research, as the name specifies, tried to determine the cause underlying a given behaviour.
-It finds the cause and effect relationship between variables.
+Causal research is a methodology to determine the cause underlying a given behavior and to find the cause and effect relationship between different variables.
 It seeks to determine how the dependent variable changes with variations in the independent variable.

 For example, a marketer may want to determine the cause of dip in sales.
 He would test the sales against various parameters like selling price, competition, geography etc.

 Also another example can be change in the customer experience in digital channels and its impact on the overall customer scores.